BioKIDS home

 What do they look like?

-White-footed mice are native only to the Nearctic region.
-They are found from the Atlantic coast of North America as far north as Nova Scotia, west to Montana and south into southern Mexico.
-They do not occur west of the Rocky Mountains or the Sierra Madre, in Florida, or on the coastal plains of North Carolina, South Carolina, Georgia, and Alabama.
+White-footed mice are found throughout most of the eastern United States.
+They are found from the Atlantic coast of North America as far north as Nova Scotia, west to Saskatchewan and Montana, throughout the plain states, and south into eastern and southern Mexico and the Yucatan peninsula.
+They do not occur west of the Rocky Mountains or the Sierra Madre.
+They also do not occur in states along the Atlantic coast south of Virginia.

 What kind of habitat do they need?